Garuda Indonesia Flight 421: Aftermath

-Garuda Indonesia also funded local road construction nearby the accident area and also built a multipurpose hall and reservoir facility in thanks for local villagers' assistance when evacuating.
+Garuda Indonesia also funded local road construction near the accident area and also built a multipurpose hall and reservoir facility in appreciation of local villagers' assistance in evacuating the passengers and crew.

-On September 28, 2018, sixteen years after the Flight 421 ditching incident, Captain Abdul Rozak once again survived another horrific accident, when he survived the 2018 Tsunami and Earthquake that occurred in the city of Palu, Central Sulawesi.
-At that time of the accident, Captain Abdul Rozak was flying from Makassar to Palu and had to stay overnight at the City of Palu.
+On September 28, 2018, sixteen years after the Flight 421 ditching incident, Captain Abdul Rozaq once again survived another horrific accident, when he survived the 2018 Tsunami and Earthquake that occurred in the city of Palu, Central Sulawesi.
+At that time of the accident, Captain Abdul Rozaq was flying from Makassar to Palu and had to stay overnight at the City of Palu.
 The hotel where the Garuda Indonesia crew stayed was located directly in front of the city beach where the tsunami occurred.
-However, Captain Rozak, along with the rest of his flight crew who also had to stay overnight in the city, managed to evacuate from the hotel, which was hit very badly by the tsunami.
-Due to the COVID-19 pandemic, Rozak was reported to have retired in 2020 as the result of the downfall of travel demand during the pandemic.
+However, Captain Rozaq, along with the rest of his flight crew who also had to stay overnight in the city, managed to evacuate from the hotel, which was hit very badly by the tsunami.
+Due to the COVID-19 pandemic, Rozaq was reported to have retired in 2020 as the result of the downfall of travel demand during the pandemic.